-- (c) Mutual self-help method.
+(c) Mutual self-help method.
 The mutual self-help method is performance of work by a group of families by mutual labor under the direction of a construction supervisor, as described in subpart A of part 1944 of this chapter.
 The ways of doing the work, buying materials, and contracting for special services are like those used for the borrower method.
 Materials can be bought jointly by the group of families, but payments will be made individually by each family.
-In the case of RH loans to families being assisted by Self-Help Technical Assistance (TA) grants in accordance with subpart I of part 1944 of this chapter, the County Supervisor may countersign checks for materials and necessary contract work made payable directly to the TA grantee, provided the District Director determines that: (Revised 10-27-95, SPECIAL PN.) - (1) The grantee acts in the same capacity as a construction manager in the group Purchase of material and services. - (2) The grantee has an adequate bookkeeping system approved by the District Director to assure that funds in each RH account are properly distributed and maintained. - (3) The grantee receives no compensation in the way of profit or overhead for this service and all discounts and rebates received in connection with the purchase of materials or services are passed on to the participating families. - (4) The grantee has a record-keeping system which shows that the costs of the materials and services were prorated to each borrower's account in relation to the actual material and service used by each borrower.
+In the case of RH loans to families being assisted by Self-Help Technical Assistance (TA) grants in accordance with subpart I of part 1944 of this chapter, the County Supervisor may countersign checks for materials and necessary contract work made payable directly to the TA grantee, provided the District Director determines that: (Revised 10-27-95, SPECIAL PN.)

+(1) The grantee acts in the same capacity as a construction manager in the group Purchase of material and services.

+(2) The grantee has an adequate bookkeeping system approved by the District Director to assure that funds in each RH account are properly distributed and maintained.

+(3) The grantee receives no compensation in the way of profit or overhead for this service and all discounts and rebates received in connection with the purchase of materials or services are passed on to the participating families.

+(4) The grantee has a record-keeping system which shows that the costs of the materials and services were prorated to each borrower's account in relation to the actual material and service used by each borrower.

+Appendix XI

+Sample Request for Payment

+CHECK NUMBER:

+CHECK AMOUNT:

+VENDOR:

+DATE:

-CHECK N IUMBER: CHE CHECK AMOUNT: VENDOR : DAT DATE: PAYMEN PAYMENT OF THE FOLLOWING DESCRIBED INVOICE OR CLAIMS IS HEREBY REQUESTED: P.O. # ACCOUNT #.
-DESCRIPTION DEBIT CREDIT PAYMEN T WILL NOT BE I MADE UNLESS PROPER SUPPORTING I DOCUMENTS AR E ATTACH IED CERTIFIC 'ATION: I harahy certify that all the information furnished or this form is true and correct ATION.
-THEIEBY certify that all the information furnished of Tuns form is true anu to the best of r ny knowledge and belief and is furnished i n good faith.
-REQUES TED BY:
+PAYMENT OF THE FOLLOWING DESCRIBED INVOICE OR CLAIMS IS HEREBY REQUESTED:

+P.O. # ACCOUNT #.
+DESCRIPTION DEBIT CREDIT

+PAYMENT WILL NOT BE MADE UNLESS PROPER SUPPORTING DOCUMENTS ARE ATTACHED

+CERTIFICATION: I hereby certify that all the information furnished on this form is true and correct to the best of my knowledge and belief and is furnished in good faith.

+REQUESTED BY: